 At Holy Cross:

-Students will chooose four courses each semester from a select list in the following disciplines: art, English, history, math, natural sciences, philosophy, social sciences, Spanish, and Theology.
+Students will choose four courses each semester from a select list in the following disciplines: art, English, history, math, natural sciences, philosophy, social sciences, Spanish, and Theology.

 At Notre Dame: